-Lynch Law Firm is investigating claims against Philips Respironics for injuries caused by the recalled machines.
+Lynch Law Firm, PC is investigating claims against Philips Respironics for injuries caused by the recalled machines.
 Victims may be able to seek compensation for damages, including medical expenses, lost wages, pain and suffering, and more.

 Our firm offers a free initial consultation to discuss your potential Philips CPAP recall lawsuit.
 If we validate your claim and you decide to work with us, there are no upfront fees.
 Our attorneys do not get paid for representing you unless you receive compensation.
 There is no financial risk in giving us a call to discuss how we may be able to help.

 Our firm has recovered more than $300 million on behalf of our clients.* Firm partner James Lynch is a lifetime member of the Multi-Million Dollar Advocates Forum.
 He regularly takes cases to court, including cases involving people injured by defective products.